-In addition to hormonal changes, aging can also play a role in the hair growth cycle.
+In addition to hormonal changes, aging can play a role in the hair growth cycle.

-As we age, hair follicles can shrink and produce thinner, weaker hairs, which can contribute to hair thinning and loss.
+As we age, hair follicles can shrink and produce thinner, weaker hairs, contributing to hair thinning and loss.

-Hair growth cycle can be affected by menopause due to hormonal changes that occur in a woman’s body during this time.
+The hair growth cycle can be affected by menopause due to hormonal changes in a woman’s body during this time.

 Menopause is marked by a decrease in the production of estrogen, which can have a significant impact on the hair growth cycle.